Foot pain affects 1 in 5 people.

 If someone rolls their ankle it might be a one-off incident, in which case the protection, management and rehabilitation is often performed by a physiotherapist.
 That’s why most sports teams have a physiotherapist on their roster.

 The client will normally have a gait examination where their foot mechanics will be analysed and their walking pattern assessed by the podiatrist.
-Following this, a podiatrist will usually perform a joint range of motion study and carry out some specific muscle testing.
+Following this, a podiatrist will usually perform a joint range of motion study and carry out some specific muscle testing around the foot, ankle and lower leg.

 All this information will enable your podiatrist to prescribe exactly what you need to improve ankle stability and prevent recurrent ankle sprains.
-Treatment may include specific foot mobilisation, customised strengthening exercises, footwear analysis and/or orthotic therapy to solve the problem.
+Treatment may include specific foot mobilisation, customised strengthening exercises, orthotic therapy and/or specific footwear recommendations to solve the problem.

 Ready to make a booking?